Jesus-E-Rodriguez/DiscordRedditPoster/README.md

 ## What is this bot for?

-Run the `!sub subreddit` command in a channel to retrieve the newest post every minute from the subreddit you specify.
+Run the `!sub subreddit` command in a channel to stream the lastest submissions from the subreddit you specify.

 ## Table of contents